quantumgardener/qg.blog/content/notes/what3words changes API and pricing.md

 tags:
   - class/blog
 datetime: 2024-10-22T18:51:32
-updated:
+updated: 2024-12-18T13:49:00
 title:
 ---
 [what3words](https://what3words.com) are dropping from the free API the ability to convert coordinates from GPS to what3words syntax.

-I use it for a few photos shared on [pixelfed](https://pixelfed.au/@dcbuchan) to provide location information.
+I use it for a few [[IMatch to Socials|photos automatically shared]] on [pixelfed](https://pixelfed.au/@dcbuchan) to provide location information.
 It's too expensive for the very few times I use it to continue. £7.99/month.

 I'm left wondering if it's a quick way to kill of a platform that should have had better take up in the first place.
 The idea is wonderful.
 Describe any 3m<sup>2</sup> square on Earth with a unique combination of three words.